rileycalkins/Speech-POC/README.md

 3. You can edit the transcription title, content, and tags.
 Click the **Save** button to update the transcription.
 4. To delete a transcription, click on the trash icon in the toolbar.

-> [!WARNING]
->
-> When there is no audio input device connected, the app may not function as expected (you can obviously use your built-in microphone on your macOS machine but if you're using a Mac mini, for example, I highly recommend connecting using your AirPods or some other input source).